Trump’s RFK Jr. pick a serious health hazard to Americans

 “Today, tomorrow, and always, our plan stays the same: WE FIGHT.
 Solidarity forever.”

-In a straight political payoff, Trump nominated Kennedy, a son of the murdered presidential candidate, U.S. senator and Attorney General Robert F. Kennedy, to head the Department of Health and Human Services, the sprawling entity which handles everything from public health to Medicare and Medicaid and more.
+In a straight political payoff, Trump nominated Kennedy, son of the murdered presidential candidate, U.S. senator and Attorney General Robert F. Kennedy, to head the Department of Health and Human Services, the sprawling entity that handles everything from public health to Medicare and Medicaid and more.

 Kennedy Jr., a former Democrat, first challenged incumbent Democratic President Joe Biden in party primaries, then turned independent to mount his own run for the White House, then dropped out of that to endorse Trump—but with the caveat that Kennedy would stay on the ballot in states where voting for him wouldn’t make a difference.
 It worked, and Trump rewarded him with the HHS nomination.